 The Texas eviction notice forms are used in the event that a tenant has breached a lease, either from non-payment of rent or other breach, and the landlord wants to him or her on notice that he or she will be commencing eviction (also known as forcible entry and detainer) proceedings in the local Texas Justice Court.
 It is important that the landlord provide proper notice and wait the requisite period of time so that the eviction proceedings will not be dismissed.
-If tenant fails to respond, then the landlord may proceed to court to file a Complaint for Eviction.
+The tenant has the option to respond to the notice to quit by either complying with the violation or moving out.
+If the tenant does not do either then the landlord may proceed to court to file a Complaint for Eviction.
 If landlord receives a judgment in his or her favor, then the court will issue a judgment.
-If tenant still fails to leave, the landlord can ask the court for a
+If tenant still fails to leave, the landlord can ask the court for a Writ of Possession.

 Notices By State